kaufman-lab/NICU-Changes/README.md

 # NICU-Changes

-The Rmd file (final_nicumaps.Rmd) can be used to create US maps showing the changes in the number of NICUs by county from 1996-2011, 2011-2023, and 1996-2023, using the three individual NICU directory files (cleannicXX.csv)
+## Data Contributed By emblake23:

+See original code and files at emblake23/NICU-Changes

+They note:

-Additionally, the shapefile used for Hawaii is included in zipped format, as the HI in the Tigris file did not contain the correct classification/grouping of islands based on our needs.
+"The shapefile used for Hawaii is included in zipped format, as the HI in the Tigris file did not contain the correct classification/grouping of islands based on our needs.

 Finally, the three final map products are included.